VoonnaSampath/Verilog-Digital-Circuits/4bit Priority Encoder/README.md

 ## 📂 Files Included

-- `priorityencoder4bit.v` – Verilog source code of the 4-bit priority encoder
+- `priorityencoder4bit.v` – Verilog source code of the 4-bit priority encoder in gate level
-- `priorityencoder4bit_tb.v` – Testbench for the priority encoder
+- `priorityencoder4bit_tb.v` – Testbench for the priority encoder in gate level
+- `4bitpriorityencoder.v` – Verilog source code of the 4-bit priority encoder in behavioral
+- `4bitpriorityencoder_tb.v` – Testbench for the priority encoder in behavioral
 - `priorityencoder_waveform.png` – Screenshot of waveform
 - `README.md` – Documentation for this module